- value - The value, reference, or formula to check for an error.

 As long as B1 is empty, C1 will display the message "Please enter a value in B1" if B1 is blank or zero.
 When a number is entered in B1, the formula will return the result of A1/B1.

-You can also use the IFERROR function to catch the #N/A error thrown by VLOOKUP when a lookup value isn't found.
+You can also use the IFERROR function to catch the #N/A error VLOOKUP throws when a lookup value isn't found.
 The syntax looks like this:

 IFERROR or IFNA?